What is oTENTik?

 - oTENTik 5 – Stromness – Scottish boat builder’s tent

-Our oTENTik season runs from May 1 to October 12, 2015.
-We also accept group reservations on weekends during the winter season.
+Our oTENTik season runs from May to mid-October.
+We also accept organized group reservations on weekends during the winter season.
 Please call 604-513-4799 to inquire.

 - There are five oTENTiks available; each can accommodate up to six people, with four single lower bunks, arranged in pairs, and one upper bunk (double size).

-Fees: $120/night, per oTENTik.
-Site admission fees also apply (you can opt to purchase an annual pass instead).
+Fees: $120/night, per oTENTik + admission fees.
 A non-refundable reservation fee also applies.

 © Parks Canada